 Single contrast enema

-Single contrast enema is a method of imaging the colon with fluoroscopy and is similar in concept to the double contrast barium enema.
-"Single contrast" refers to imaging with either barium or water-soluble contrast, without the addition of air or CO2.
+A single contrast enema is a method of imaging the colon with fluoroscopy and is similar in concept to the double contrast barium enema.
+"Single contrast" refers to imaging with a positive contrast medium, either barium or water-soluble contrast, without the addition of air or CO2.

 The single contrast technique may be preferred over the double contrast technique when

 double contrast technique requires rapid changes in patient position

 when only the position and length of a stricture is required

 evaluation for acute diverticulitis (and CT unavailable for whatever reason)